Jagouris/flexagon/documentation.md

 > __binderID:__ string, number or Object

 Returns the specified binder's index.
-You can pass a

 If __binderID__ isn't specified, then the function will be carried out on the parent binder (if there is one).